Online DR-Submodular Maximization with Stochastic Cumulative Constraints: Online Lagrangian Frank-Wolfe (OLFW) algorithm

 \subsection{Performance analysis with high probability}

-In order to analyze the performance of the OLFW algorithm with high probability, the following lemmas detailing the concentration inequalities for the stochastic linear constraints are provided below. \begin{lemma} \cite{jinShortNoteConcentration2019} For all $t \in [T]$, the following holds:
+In order to analyze the performance of the OLFW algorithm with high probability, the following lemmas detailing the concentration inequalities for the stochastic linear constraints are used. \begin{lemma} The following holds with probability at least $1-\eps$: